KDE/digikam-doc/getting_started/installation.rst

     :alt:
     :align: center

-    The macOS Security and Privacy Panel With The Files And Folders Access Rights
+    The macOS Security and Privacy Panel with the Files and Folders Access Rights

 - **Full Disk**: This right is mandatory if you use Gphoto2 driver to access on system places to communicate with the device.